Earlier this month, Teresa Stickler, R.Ph. and owner of Melrose Pharmacy had three very exciting things happen in her store:

 Why does Teresa do this, especially when she has all of the other worries and time constraints of owning an independent pharmacy?
 It's most likely because she sees it as an opportunity to gain more exposure, give back to the community, as well as provide insight on a subject near to her heart.

-Since she has branded her pharmacy as the "local pharmacy experts", Teresa, her pharmacy's name, and efforts are constantly being circulated around the community.
+Since she has branded her community pharmacy as the "local pharmacy experts", Teresa, her pharmacy's name, and efforts are constantly being circulated around the community.
 Her strong brand helps her stand out from the other independents and chains, keeps her top of mind, increases her visibility to potential customers, and allows her existing customers to identify with her pharmacy in an engaging manner.

 Here are eight ways independent pharmacies can brand themselves as the local health experts and gain more exposure in the community: